-Someone asked me once, “So, who died and made you the Pope of Perfection?”
-She asked this question because she was angry because I witnessed to a friend about the importance of being saved.
-She didn’t like it at all that I called (not me but the Bible) her pet sin a sin.
+Someone, intending to insult me, asked me, “So, who died and made you the Perfect Pope of Perfection?”
+She asked this question because she was angry because I witnessed to her friend about the importance of being saved.
+She didn’t like it that I identified her pet sin as a sin.
 She also mistakenly thought that I was of the Catholic faith (thus the title Pope), but I assure you that I am Openly Holy!
-That’s Holiness!
+That word again is Holiness!
 Because Holiness is Still Right!
-I should have answered her and said that the one who died and made me who I am was JESUS!
-However, I just laughed at her term for me because what she didn’t realize was that she encouraged me to witness with even more boldness.
-My words must have had a strong effect upon her because she actually followed me to my inbox on FB to fuss me out.
+I could have answered her and said that the One who died and made me who I am was JESUS!
+However, I just laughed at her term for me because what she didn’t realize was that she encouraged me to witness even more boldly.
+My words must have had a strong effect upon her because she followed me to my inbox on FB to “fuss me out.”
 Bless her Lord; deliver her Jesus is my prayer.

 What exactly is jealousy?
 Webster defines jealousy as an unhappy or angry feeling of wanting to have what someone else has.
-Synonyms for jealousy are covetousness, enviousness, green-eyed monster, invidiousness, envy, resentment.
+Synonyms for jealousy are covetousness, enviousness, the green-eyed monster, envy, and resentment.
 The Bible identifies jealousy as something that should be resisted.
 1 Corinthians 3:2-3 (KJV) lets us know that the jealous person is a carnal and immature Christian:

 2 I have fed you with milk, and not with meat: for hitherto ye were not able to bear it, neither yet now are ye able.

-3 For ye are yet carnal: for whereas there is among you envying, and strife, and divisions, are ye not carnal, and walk as men?
+3 For ye are yet carnal: for whereas there is among you envying, and strife, and divisions, are ye not carnal and walk as men?

 This could also happen in the local church.
 Let’s say that a young man was born into a particular church and grew up under wonderful men of God who helped to train and encourage him.
-Then, under circumstances that no one really expected, God began to pour out His blessings and anointing upon him.
-In the course of time that young man is elevated to be the leader of the entire group that encouraged him.
-There is the potential that the older men who loved and encouraged him might suddenly become jealous of that young man, feeling that he had no right to his new status or position.
-Mature men of God, however, would not succumb to the enemy and allow the green-eyed demon of jealousy to prevail.
+Then, under circumstances that no one expected, God began to pour out His blessings and anointing upon the young man.
+Over time, that young man is elevated to be the leader of the entire group that encouraged him.
+There is the potential that the older men who loved and supported him might suddenly become jealous of that young man, feeling that he had no right to his new status or position.
+Mature men of God, however, do not succumb to the enemy and allow the green-eyed demon of jealousy to prevail.
 Even the peers of the young man might feel jealous because he was once just one of them.
-But what we must remember is that God is sovereign.
-He blesses whomever he chooses to bless.
-He exalts whomever He chooses to exalt.
-But there is just one other thing that might help us all to fight the human emotion of jealousy when God moves in this way.
-What we have to remember is that just as the potential to be 6’4” was in the young man when he was born and just as the potential to be curvy was in the young woman when she was born, so was God’s plan for the young man who became the leader.
-It was in the package at birth!
-Just because we didn’t know it when the child was born, the child is simply fulfilling the destiny that God had for him all along.
+But, what we must remember is that God is sovereign.
+He blesses whomever He chooses to bless.
+He exalts whomever He decides to promote.
+Remember, David was thought to be the least of his brothers, but look at how God exalted him.